Built on the HARP Specification

 Mobile Approval

-Flutter app for Android & iOS.
-Receive push notifications, review encrypted artifacts, and sign decisions — all from your phone.
+Organization-deployed mobile approver for Android and iOS.
+Reviewers receive push notifications, inspect encrypted artifacts, and sign decisions from approved devices.

 Replay Protection